ghostbyte-dev/pixelix/README.md

 ![Preview of App](https://github.com/ghostbyte-dev/pixelix/blob/c42cbda6ac92b80e3d4d6e8f726ac211c1b02de6/assets/pixelix_screenshots.png)

-Pixelix is an Android client for [Pixelfed](https://pixelfed.org/), the federated image-sharing social network.
+Pixelix is an Android and iOS client for [Pixelfed](https://pixelfed.org/), the federated photo-sharing platform.

-It's designed to provide a seamless and high-performance user experience.
-With Pixelix, you can easily browse, post, and interact with your Pixelfed network on the go.
+Built with Compose Multiplatform, Pixelix provides a modern and native experience across Android and iOS for browsing, posting, and interacting on the Fediverse.

 You can download Pixelix from the following sources: